-On June 17, 1999, revised regulations (36 CFR part 800) governing the Section 106 process were implemented.
-This called for expanded requirements for tribal consultations and participation.
-The NMSHTD currently operates under a substitution agreement between the Advisory Council on Historic Preservation and the New Mexico State Historic Preservation Officer under 36 CFR Section 800.7.
+On June 17, 1999, revised regulations (36 CFR 800) governing the Section 106 process were implemented, which expanded the requirements for tribal consultations and participation.
+The NMSHTD currently operates under a substitution agreement between the Advisory Council on Historic Preservation and the New Mexico State Historic Preservation Officer under 36 CFR 800.7.

-The OAS/ASSAPP project area (LA 2690, NMQ 29122) is on Navajo Tribal Fee land.
-This area has already been the subject of a Traditional Cultural Properties survey conducted by the OAS (Bullock et al. 1993).
+The OAS/ASSAPP project area (LA 2690/NMQ122) is on Navajo Nation land, and has already been the subject of a Traditional Cultural Properties survey conducted by the OAS (Bullock et al. 1993).
 To determine if there were any Native American concerns, the Navajo, Zuni, Acoma and Hopi tribes were consulted.
-No traditional properties of historical importance were recorded within the project area.
+No traditional cultural properties of historical importance were recorded within the project area.